Belle Reve Farm

 Belle Reve Farm is a horse farm located in Versailles, Kentucky that was owned by actor William Shatner, a breeder of American Saddlebred show horses.

 His stallion Sultan's Great Day was a two-time world's champion performer, and the farm's premier breeding stallion until his death in 2004.
 Great Day sired 95 foals that have won 342 ribbons at the World's Championship Horse Show in Louisville, KY.
 Great Day was named Saddle Horse Report’s leading sire of world's champions in 1994 and 1996, and was a Top 10 sire throughout his career.

 History

 Belle Reve Farm is the name of two horse farms in Woodford County, Kentucky, near Versailles, Kentucky, that were owned by actor William Shatner.
-The name Belle Reve comes from a translation of the words "beautiful dream" in French.
+The name Belle Reve is French for "beautiful dream", only grammatically incorrect (since "rêve" is masculine, it should be "beau rêve").